-This is formed by a small group of highly selective Computer Science and Robotic Engineering high school enthusiasts from Storming Robots.
+This is a small group of Computer Science and Robotic Engineering high school enthusiasts from Storming Robots.
 They got together to create not only software engineering projects with new ideas, but also learning opportunties to enhance others' strength in STEM.

 At SR, we continuously cultivate students' love in creating ideas and take on challenge outside their comfort zone taking ownership of their own learning, being engulfed with the enthusiasm for ways to not only develop their own strengths, but also leverage their new-found knowledge through helping others.